AntonyTan/Motion-Estimation-Jupyter/README.md

 A demo can be found here https://www.youtube.com/watch?v=9uyCmfPnyZY

 An implementation of the Block-Matching Algorithm using Jupyter Notebook.
 Draws in arrows into videos that correlate with the velocity of movement within the video.
+Can be used to determine movement within videos or for compression purposes.

 INSTRUCTIONS